Updated: Jul 12

 But really, i do enjoy his "needing" me at this stage and am grateful that we get to spend more time together these days as i know some day i'll be the one who will be seeking for his company instead.

-There are a couple of ways that this can be achieved ranging from buying properties with built-in profits and gearing up, using other people's funds/names to truly zero money down deals that come with other risks.
+There are a couple of ways that this can be achieved ranging from buying properties with built-in profits and gearing up, using other people's funds/names to truly no money down deals that come with other risks.

 If you have read my previous post on How To Find Firesale Deals with Built-In Profits in this market, this is part 2 which carries on from there.